miladyboy/wingman/tasks/Tasks.md

 - [ ] Make it so that E2E tests use a much smaller model to save on costs.
 - [ ] Fix the E2E suite
 - [ ] Handle large images (currently times out with a 400 error); maybe resize images.
+- [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
+- [ ] Audit and make the frontend code more modular.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*